Bitwage/Request-for-Payment-Address/README.md

 > secret is to prevent frontrunning attack (double use)
 > uri is used for server to know which user to set it for.

-EDITS
+### EDITS
-bitcoin:  ->  bitcoin-ret: for user experience on unsupported wallets x-cancel- dont trust anything at all so dont want to go to that url - seems fine aaron- useability?  -leave x-error
+- bitcoin:  ->  bitcoin-ret: for user experience on unsupported wallets
+- x-cancel- dont trust anything at all so dont want to go to that url - seems fine
-so:
+- aaron- useability?  -leave x-error
-&x-success=
+- so: &x-success=
-&x-error=
+- &x-error=
-&x-source=Foldapp
+- &x-source=Foldapp
-&category=Expense%3ACoffee
+- &category=Expense%3ACoffee

-bitcoin-ret://x-callback-url/request-address?
+- ``bitcoin-ret://x-callback-url/request-address?``

-for multiple currencies:
+##### for multiple currencies:
-bitcoin-ret changed to litecoin-ret request-address to request-litecoin-address
+- bitcoin-ret changed to litecoin-ret
+- request-address to request-litecoin-address

+##### additional params:
-&default = 1
+- &default = 1
-&max-number =  (as many as it can but cannot exceed) and 0 is as many and i dont care
+- &max-number =  (as many as it can but cannot exceed)
+- and 0 is as many and no limit

-show me used?
+- show me used?

 #### addressrequest GET from wallet to address requester:
 ``myscheme://myaction&address=<bip21_returnURI>``